 The next priorities will be to organise staff training on how staff can support and engage with victims, this will include victim-centred interviewing techniques and emotional support.
 We are currently liaising with training providers who can facilitate this.

-We will also develop some further training and guidance for staff with regards to contract management and use regular periodic internal corporate communications to maintain staff awareness on Modern Slavery.
+We have delivered some further training for staff on contract management and use regular periodic internal corporate communications to maintain staff awareness on Modern Slavery.

 Collaborative Working